rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 Component models
 ----------------

-The component models of the MVS result from the used python-library `oemof-solph` for energy moddeling.
+The component models of the MVS result from the used python-library `oemof-solph` for energy modeling.

 It requires component models to be simplified and linearized.
 This is the reason that the MVS can provide a pre-feasibility study of a specific system setup,